KerimDemirkaynak/Random-Cat-Viewer/README.md

 ## 📜 License

-This project is open source and available under the [MIT License](LICENSE.md) (You'll need to create a LICENSE.md file with the MIT license text if you want this link to work).
+This project is open source and available under the [MIT License](LICENSE).

 ---